Fuzzoom/Sass-to-CSS/README.md

 # Sass-to-CSS
-Convert Sass files to CSS
+Automatically convert Sass files to CSS

 (**requires**: `node.js` and `npm`)

-With this package I can automatically convert my Sass files to CSS files.

 I start by running `npm run watch:sass`.
 Then I edit a sass file (in the SCSS folder), and save.